sanishsuwal7/devPortfolio/content/blog/react-cheatsheet/index.md

 **What are uncontrolled and uncontrolled components?**

 - Controlled components have child components (usually `input`, `textarea` or `select`) where the value is managed by a react state.
 Uncontrolled components' values can be accessed by react via refs, they can't be changed by react.

+All these notes were based on [this blog post](https://scrimba.com/articles/react-interview-questions/#what-is-the-difference-between-the-virtual-dom-and-the-real-dom).
+If you want to see Cassidoo explain in depth all of these answers, [checkout her course](https://scrimba.com/learn/reactinterview?utm_source=scrimba-blog&utm_medium=body&utm_campaign=react-interview-questions-epic-post) on Scrimba.

+If you want to learn way more about React and step up your game.
+Head on to [Cassidoo's course on Building Reusable React](https://scrimba.com/learn/reusablereact)

+**Thanks again to Cassidy and Alex.
+It was a wonderful experience.**

+\- Alejandro 🧡